-This phase will run over one calendar year and will consist of a two-week residency, three online blocks and a self-directed study period.
-The overall goal of this phase is to ground students in theory and sound methodological approaches, thereby permitting them to engage in quality research.
+The DBA Foundation phase will run over one calendar year and will consist of a two-week residency, three online blocks, and a self-directed study period.
+The overall goal of this phase is to ground you in theory and sound methodological approaches, thereby permitting you to engage in quality research.

 2. Research Preparation

-This phase will run over one calendar year and will consist of a one-week residency, followed by a self-directed study period that includes online activities and colloquia which will help DBA candidates engage in constructive learning dialogues.
+The Research Preparation phase will run over one calendar year and will consist of a one-week residency, followed by a self-directed study period that includes online activities and colloquia which will help you to engage in constructive learning dialogues.
 The overall aim of this phase is to build a research focus that leads to the production of an original research study.
 Key milestones in this phase will include the advancement to doctoral candidacy status, the approval of the research proposal, and participation in a relevant conference.

 3. Execution and Writing

-This phase will run over two years.
-In this stage, doctoral students will conduct their research in coordination with their Dissertation Supervisory Committees.
-Toward the end of the third and fourth year, doctorate students will participate in online activities designed to share their conference papers and research contributions.
+The Execution and Writing phase will run over two years.
+In this stage, you’ll conduct your research in coordination with your Dissertation Supervisory Committee.
+Toward the end of the third and fourth year, you’ll participate in online activities designed to share your conference papers and research contributions.
 At the beginning of the fourth year, a third one-week residency will be scheduled to run at the same time as the first and second residencies of the following intakes.
-This will allow students to network and share knowledge with fellow colleagues on-campus.
+This will allow you to network and share knowledge with colleagues on-campus.